A FUNNY STORY ABOUT GOD

 “I will tell you a very funny story about God.
 When I was a kid I used to think that God was the ceiling.
 When I asked my mom, ‘Where is God?’ she told me ‘He’s up there.’
 When I looked up there all I found was the ceiling.
 So for a very long time, I used to think that God was the ceiling.
 When I got older, I used to think that everyone had a ceiling in their home, so there were many Gods.
 Then I got to the point of realizing that there’s one God and He is up there but He’s not the ceiling.

-I think I have faith in myself.
-Anybody or me as an individual can change the world and make it a better place.”
+Today, I think I have faith in myself.
+Anybody, or myself, as an individual, can change the world and make it a better place.”

-I love her story of when she was young and she thought the ceiling was God.
+I love her story about thinking the ceiling was God.
 Almost all of us learn our concept of God (including not having a concept of God) from our parents.
 And many people never learn another concept of God— they still think God is the ceiling or whatever they think they were taught.
 It reminds me of the quote from the late great Muhammad Ali who said: “A man who views the world the same at fifty as he did at twenty has wasted thirty years of his life.”
 I believe the same applies to our concept of God.